calyxir/calyx/tools/AreaExtract/README.md

 AreaExtract is a tool that replaces previous technology-specific frontends for the Calyx profiler, Petal.
 It offers a combined frontend for several sources of area data for accelerator designs, and outputs processed data in a common data format that is parseable by Petal.
-Currently, the following technologies are
+It can also output area-only visualizations for a specific variable.
+Currently, the following technologies are supported:
-supported:

 - Vivado, as hierarchical area synthesis reports
 - Yosys, as both IL and statistics files

+It can be installed using `uv pip install .` from the outermost `AreaExtract` directory.

 ## Usage

 ```
 $ aext -h
-usage: aext [-h] [-o OUTPUT] {vivado,yosys} ...
+usage: aext [-h] [-o OUTPUT] [-v VISUAL] [-c COLUMN] {vivado,yosys} ...

 Parse FPGA synthesis reports into a Common Data Format.